bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-03-04-community-roundup-25.md

 [Andrew Hillel](https://twitter.com/andyhillel) of the BBC gives [an excellent and thorough breakdown](http://www.bbc.co.uk/blogs/internet/entries/47a96d23-ae04-444e-808f-678e6809765d) of the stack they used to rebuild their homepage, with React as an integral part of the front-end.

-A team from New Zealand called [Atomic](https://atomic.io/) is [building web and mobile prototyping and design tools](http://thenextweb.com/creativity/2015/02/19/meet-atomic-missing-tool-interface-design-thats-entirely-browser/) entirely in-browser, and as co-founder [Darryl Gray](https://twitter.com/darrylgray) says, “React.js “totally changed” the fact that browser performance often wasn't good enough for complex tools like this.”.
+A team from New Zealand called [Atomic](https://atomic.io/) is [building web and mobile prototyping and design tools](http://thenextweb.com/creativity/2015/02/19/meet-atomic-missing-tool-interface-design-thats-entirely-browser/) entirely in-browser, and as co-founder [Darryl Gray](https://twitter.com/darrylgray) says, "React.js "totally changed" the fact that browser performance often wasn't good enough for complex tools like this.".

 [Polarr](https://github.com/Polarrco) have rebuilt [their browser-based photo editor](http://polarrist.tumblr.com/post/111290422225/polarr-photo-editor-2-0-alpha-is-here) with React.